-Juan Soto just signed a $765 million contract with the Mets on Dec.
-11, and has started a huge controversy behind Soto as a player and how this transaction is horrible for baseball.
+Juan Soto signed a $765 million contract with the Mets on Dec.
+11, which started a controversy.

-At the end of the day however, some may say that Soto deserves the money because of how good he is.
+At the end of the day, however, some may say that Soto deserves the money.
 It’s a contract fit for the game’s best hitter.
-MLB.com states that Soto only completed his age-25 season and already has 201 home runs, five Silver Slugger Awards and a batting title under his name with a possible 10+ more years to go.
+MLB.com states that Soto completed his age-25 season and already has 201 home runs, five Silver Slugger Awards and a batting title under his name with a possible 10+ more years to go.
 He owns a .285/.421/.532 career slash line in 4,088 career plate appearances.
-His on-base percentage is ranked best among active..
+His on-base percentage is ranked best among active.

-Soto’s decision to sign the $765 million contract with the Mets despite his World Series run with the Yankees is shows Soto’s disloyalty and money-hungry playstyle.
-Player loyalty in baseball is slowly being forgotten and players like Soto are a prime example of how contracts like these ruin the game.
+Soto’s decision to sign the $765 million contract with the Mets despite his World Series run with the Yankees shows his disloyalty and greed.
+Player loyalty in baseball is slowly being forgotten, and players like Soto are a prime example of how contracts like these ruin the game.

-MLB Players: remember your fans, who you are as a player, and what you are playing for.
-Don’t blow a World Series run team for a higher contract.
+MLB Players: Remember your fans, who you are as a player, and what you are playing for.
+Don’t throw away a World Series-winning team for a higher contract.

 Works Cited